Size: 3 inches (diameter), 1.75 inches (depth)

 Works with: Alexa, HomeKit, Google Assistant, SmartThings, Xfinity, Logitech, Control4, Honeywell, Simplisafe, more

-August Wi-Fi Smart Lock: Price and release date
+August Wi-Fi Smart Lock review: Price and release date

 You can’t fault August with sticking with the same design as the Smart Lock Pro.
 It’s a simple cylinder with a ridged exterior that rotates to lock and unlock your deadbolt.
 However, the August Wi-Fi Smart Lock is 45 percent smaller than the Smart Lock Pro, so it’s much less bulbous than before.
 The Wi-Fi Smart Lock is about 3 inches in diameter, and 1.75 inches deep; the Smart Lock Pro was 3.4 inches in diameter, and 2.2 inches deep.